Our Huff and Puff Journey

-Our Huff and Puff Journey (私たちのハァハァ, Watshi-tachi no Haahaa) is a Japanese Drama comedy film directed in 2016 by Daigo Matsui.
-The Movie featured in the Melbourne International Film Festival.
+Our Huff and Puff Journey (私たちのハァハァ, Watshi-tachi no Haahaa) is a 2015 Japanese comedy drama film directed by Daigo Matsui.
+The film featured in the Melbourne International Film Festival.

 Plot

 Four girls go on a journey, following their favorite band.
-The girls make the journey from Fukuoka to Tokyo, to see the band they worship, CreepHyp perform.
-They record the journey with a handheld camera, the film covers the drama associated with the journey.
+The girls make the journey from Fukuoka to Tokyo, to see the band they worship, CreepHyp, perform.
+They record the journey with a handheld camera.
+The film covers the drama associated with the journey.